 West Dundee stands at an important moment.
-As an affluent community with a historic downtown, numerous retail options, good roadway access, and many housing options, the Village is a desirable place to live.
-With two large greenfield development sites within the community along with possible redevelopment sites, West Dundee must decide how it wishes to grow in light of the mix of units future households will desire.
+As an affluent community with a historic downtown, numerous retail options, good roadway access, and many housing options, more households will want to live in the community as time goes on.
+With two large greenfield development sites within the community along with possible redevelopment sites, West Dundee must decide how it wishes to grow in light of the mix of housing future households will desire.

-Making this decision is difficult.
+Answering this question is difficult.
 West Dundee must balance two residential areas with very different design styles.
 A walkable historic core with a mix of housing types surrounds a downtown with potential for growth along the Fox River.
 Areas west of Illinois Route 31 are predominantly suburban neighborhoods, with retail and services along Illinois Route 31 and Illinois Route 72.
 Expansion westward is slowly shifting the population and retail away from downtown and Spring Hill Mall, creating vacancies in existing retail corridors.